lesaint/lesaint.github.io/_drafts/damapping-is-a-bean-mapping-stack-not-another-library.md

 A direct consequence of the first two principles is that DAMapping does not force any limitation upon the developer with it comes to coding bean mapping logic.

-Worse case scenario, DAMapping won't provide the developer with the utility method/class to save her from writing that technical code again and again but that's only until it is implemented.
+Worst case scenario, DAMapping won't provide the developer with the utility method/class to save her from writing that technical code again and again but that's only until it is implemented.

 In any case, never will the developer be limited in how bean mapping logic is implemented.
 This is a design decision.